lrlrlrlr/EnglishGrammar/Speaking answer.md

 5. Do you like chatting with friends online?
 Yes, I do, although chatting online doesn't feel as good as talking face to face, it still provides a convenient way to communicate with friends, especially for those who live in a different city.
 It makes the world smaller and helps us to keep in touch with old friends.

+# High school
+1. Do you like your high school?
+Yes, I do and I could say that was the best time I had in my life.
+Life in high school was simple, although we have to prepare for the College Entrance Examination, we didn't have to worry about other things.
+My teachers were really nice and every time when I looked back, I wish I could go back to high school life.

+2. Which subject do you like most? and dislike?
+My favourite subject was math, actually I didn't like math in the begining, however, I was so lucky to have a great math teacher, and he was patient and humorous.
+He didn't giver up on me and told me a lot of interesting stories that are related to math.
+It inspired me and then I really like math and did quite well on it.
+Among all the subject, I don't like chemistry.
+It's just too complicated for me, I had to memorize plenty of chemical element symbols and understand a large number of chemical equations.
+To me, they all looked like the same and I really don't like it.

+3. Do you still contact your friends in high school?
+Yes, of course.
+We promised to arrange a class reunion at least once a year so that we could keep our friendship for a long time.
+It was great to spend several years with them in high school.

+4. What is your high school like?
+My high school occupies a large space.
+We got two teaching building with one office building.
+Since some students are resident students, our school has two dormitory buildings.
+Besides, there are track-and-field ground, canteen, and art centre.
+My school provides great facilities for students.

+5. What happened on your first day of high school?
+I can't remember it clearly.
+I was really nervous to meet new classmates and we all lined up and waited for our teacher to tell us where to sit.
+Everyone looked very shy since it was the first time we met, it was an excellent day.